runtimeverification/gitbook-kaas/guides/kaas-cli_run_command.md

 ## **Requirements:**
 To run your tests you will need:
+- For remote runs you must have a valid internet connection and license with the KaaS online platform at [more info on the website.](https://kaas.runtimeverification.com)
+OR
 - Kontrol must be installed locally.
 See [Kontrol documentation](https://docs.runtimeverification.com/kontrol/overview/readme/installations) for installation instructions.
 OR
 - Docker must be installed locally.
 See [Docker documentation](https://docs.docker.com/get-docker/) for installation instructions.
-OR
-- For remote runs you must have a valid internet connection and license with the KaaS online platform at [more info on the website.](https://kaas.runtimeverification.com)

-- You must have a minimum a `foundry.toml` file at the root of you TEST directory.
+- You must have at minimum a `foundry.toml` file at the root of you TEST directory.
 - A `kontrol.toml` file is optional, but if present, it will be used to run the tests using specific configuraiton options passed to kontrol.
   - `kontrol.toml` is a kontrol specific configuration file that can be used to specify additional options for the proof run, and manage what kontrol does or does not do.